-An explanation of each of these is provided in the next section of this report.
+An explanation of each of these is provided on pages 16 and 17 of this report.

-The report provides the College overview of these four key performance indicators for academic year 2015-16.
+This report provides the College overview of these four key performance indicators for academic year 2016-17.
 It examines them by levels of programme, subject area, and the student characteristics such as age, disability, and gender.

-The main results for North East Scotland College in 2015-16 are:
+The main results for North East Scotland College in 2016-17 are: